alexwlchan/alexwlchan.net/src/_drafts/my-favourite-websites.md

   <p>This article is the final part of a four part bookmarking mini-series:</p>
   <ol>
     <li>
-      <a href="/2025/bookmarks-static-site/"><strong>Creating a static site for all my bookmarks</strong></a> – why do I bookmark, why use a static site, and how does it work.
+      <a href="/2025/bookmarks-static-site/"><strong>Creating a static site for all my bookmarks</strong></a> – why I bookmark, why I use a static site, and how it works.
     </li>
     <li>
-      <a href="/2025/creating-bookmark-archives"><strong>Creating a local archive of all my bookmarks</strong></a> – web archiving, automated vs manual, what I learnt about preserving web pages.
+      <a href="/2025/personal-archive-of-the-web/"><strong>Building a personal archive of the web, the slow way</strong></a> – how I built a web archive by hand, the tradeoffs between manual and automated archiving, and what I learnt about preserving the web.
     </li>
     <li>
-      <strong><a href="http://localhost:5757/2025/how-to-make-websites/">Learning how to make websites by reading two thousand web pages</a></strong>
+      <a href="/2025/learning-how-to-make-websites/"><strong>What I learnt about making websites by reading two thousand web pages</strong></a> – how to write thoughtful HTML, new-to-me features of CSS, and some quirks and relics I found while building my personal web archive.
     </li>
     <li>
       <a href="#"><strong>Some cool websites from my bookmark collection</strong></a> (this article)